MedSwitcher

 • Comorbidity management — Tirzepatide has shown superior improvements in NASH, sleep apnea, and metabolic markers compared to semaglutide

 When to stay on Ozempic: If your primary need is type 2 diabetes management (Ozempic's FDA indication), discuss with your endocrinologist.
 If you're happy with your weight loss progress and Ozempic is well-covered by insurance, switching may not be necessary.
 Mounjaro (same molecule as Zepbound) is an option if you need a diabetes-approved tirzepatide.
+For a broader view of your options, see our safe GLP-1 switching guide.

 Dose Mapping: Ozempic to Zepbound